-Seville arguably holds some of the most elaborate processions during Easter Week, and it’s at night time when these festivities really come alive here.
+Seville arguably holds some of the most elaborate processions during Easter Week.
+It’s at night time when these festivities really come alive here.

-Renowned for its unique wooden pasos, these lifelike painted sculptures, weighing more than a metric ton, are carried by a large group of costaleros, men wearing headdresses which resemble sacks, which makes it look like the statues are walking on their own.
+Renowned for its unique wooden pasos, these lifelike painted sculptures, weighing more than a metric ton, are carried by a large group of costaleros, men wearing headdresses which resemble sacks.
+This makes it look like the statues are walking on their own.

 To see an award-winning fiesta, Zamora is the place to go.
 It’s the oldest celebration of its kind in Spain, and the processions are dark, moody, and sombre.